An Investigation Into The Selection and Colors of Little Red Dots and Active Galactic Nuclei: Discussion

 The majority ($\gtrsim 65$\%) of the LRDs in our assembled sample has a rising optical slope, and the NIRCam photometry, specifically the medium band filters found across the JADES fields, provides evidence of this being largely continuum driven.
 Examples of these sources are shown in the top two SEDs in Figure \ref{fig:example_seds} from the \citet{kocevski2024} sample of LRDs\footnote{both of these sources appear in \citet{perezgonzalez2024}, the former as 203749 ($z_{\mathrm{phot}} = 4.1153$), and the latter as 184838 ($z_{\mathrm{phot}} = 7.1$).
 Based on our \texttt{EAZY} fits to the SEDs, we consider these redshifts to be less accurate than the values presented in \citet{kocevski2024}, which are shown in Figure \ref{fig:example_seds}.}.
 While there is emission line boosting from H$\alpha$ in F410M and F444W for \citeauthor{kocevski2024} JADES 17876, this source lies in the JADES Origins Field \citep[JWST PID 3215,][]{eisenstein2023b}, where the shallow red underlying continuum is observed using data from the medium-band filter coverage in this survey area.

 Line boosting is more of an issue for the third and fourth SEDs from the top in Figure \ref{fig:example_seds}, JADES 79803 from \citet{perezgonzalez2024} and JADES 12068 from \citet{kocevski2024}.
 At the redshifts of these sources, strong [\ion{O}{3}]$\lambda\lambda4959,5007$ line emission is contributing to the F335M and F356W fluxes, and H$\alpha$ is contributing to the F444W fluxes, such that the true continuum slope is difficult to discern from the NIRCam wide filters alone.
 This is clear from \citeauthor{kocevski2024} JADES 12068, where the NIRCam F410M, F430M, and F480M trace a significantly bluer optical slope than would be estimated from the F356W and F444W filters.
 For those sources in CEERS, where the only medium-band coverage comes from the F410M filter, this may be a more significant concern, especially for galaxy or AGN properties derived from SED fitting codes.
 Sufficient medium-band coverage around $3-5$ $\mu$m can isolate line boosting from prominent emission lines and provide more robust estimates of the rest-optical slopes.
+These SEDs and the fits shown in Figure \ref{fig:example_seds} demonstrate the significant degeneracies that exist between line and continuum emission which biases the selection of LRDs from photometry alone.